SumoLogic/sumologic-documentation/docs/search/search-query-language/field-expressions.md

 description: Overview of the expressions that create user-defined numeric, boolean, or string fields.
 ---

-The Sumo Query Language can be used to create fields based on calculated expressions, such as:
+The Sumo Logic Query Language can be used to create fields based on calculated expressions, such as:

 ```sql
 | 3 + 2 as val